nicholasoxford/fullstack-challenge/README.md

 Again a by product of not knowing React & limiting my time I put into this to best reflect my skills, but still.
 I could've written atleast one!
 I'm also sure my variable naming is subpar, but I often look to my coworkers for naming ideas.
 It's not my strongest skill.
 The cool thing is you can diss the crap out of my code and I truly won't care.
 I see the end goal as the only important one.
 Oh I missed somehting?
 Shocker!

+I also couldn't get npm install -g to work, as the fig spec didn't have the subcommand install on it.

 ![design](https://github.com/nicholasoxford/fullstack-challenge/blob/main/Untitled_Artwork.jpg)
 ![design1](https://github.com/nicholasoxford/fullstack-challenge/blob/main/Untitled_Artwork_1.jpg)
 ![design2](https://github.com/nicholasoxford/fullstack-challenge/blob/main/Untitled_Artwork_2.jpg)